Mobile Alerting

 More details about the temperature of the device including graphs showing its movement over time are available in the Control Centre / the CAM+ website - refer to Reports

-You receive alerts/alarms from any sensors/Checkit devices in the same location to which the App/Memo you are using is assigned (and any sub-locations) only.
-You do not receive alert notification related to other locations (including parents of the location your App/Memo is assigned to).
+You receive alerts/alarms from any sensors/Checkit devices in the same location to which the App you are using is assigned (and any sub-locations) only.
+You do not receive alert notification related to other locations (including parents of the location your App is assigned to).

-Alarms raised by sensors to which you have not assigned a checklist (as described under Assign a Checklist to an Alert/Alarm below) are not reported/notified on the CWM app/Memo.
+Alarms raised by sensors to which you have not assigned a checklist (as described under Assign a Checklist to an Alert/Alarm below) are not reported/notified on the Checkit App.

 With Workflow Management, there is a feature called Check Alerts which enables the generation of an alert from a selected check response: if a checklist user answers 'no' to a prompt, for example, you can set the system to raise an alert.
 These types of alerts are not yet connected with Mobile Alerting and so cannot be accompanied by a checklist: Mobile Alerting may support these types of alert in the future.